oVirt/ovirt-site/source/release/4.1.0/index.html.md

 # oVirt 4.1.0 Release Notes

-The oVirt Project is pleased to announce the availability of 4.1.0 First Beta as of December 1st, 2016.
+The oVirt Project is pleased to announce the availability of 4.1.0 Second Beta as of December 21st, 2016.

 oVirt is an open source alternative to VMware™ vSphere™, and provides an awesome KVM management interface for multi-node virtualization.
-This release is available now for Red Hat Enterprise Linux 7.2, CentOS Linux 7.2 (or similar).
+This release is available now for Red Hat Enterprise Linux 7.3, CentOS Linux 7.3 (or similar).

-Please note that new qemu / kvm features introduced in Red Hat Enterprise Linux 7.3 have not been enabled yet since CentOS 7.3 has not been released at the time of this BETA compose.
+Please note that new qemu / kvm features introduced in Red Hat Enterprise Linux 7.3 are not yet available on ppc64le since CentOS 7.3 has not been released at the time of this BETA compose.

 This is pre-release software.